dezoito/dezoito.github.io/_posts/2021-09-07-react-mirror-backend-permissions.md

 ### The Problem

-Frameworks like Django make it easy to assign permissions to users/groups, and let only authorized users - the ones thatnhave such permissions or are in those groups - perform certain actions or even see certain content.
+Frameworks like Django make it easy to assign permissions to users/groups, and let only authorized users - the ones that have such permissions or are in those groups - perform certain actions or even see certain content.

 Some trivial, generic examples: